-With much of the world locked down, cold temperatures seem to have robbed people of their one remaining joy: To be outdoors.
-Yet some regions have learned to not just survive in it, but to thrive in it, with winter-centric activities, and sometimes, a few thoughtful logistical tricks.
-Here’s how some of the world’s coldest, most wintery places deal with the hardest season, and what tactics you can apply to your own life.
+With much of the world buckling down for yet another wave of COVID, cold temperatures seem to have robbed people of their one remaining joy: being outdoors.
+Yet some regions have learned to not just survive winter, but to thrive in it with winter-centric activities and a few thoughtful logistical tricks.
+Here’s how some of the world’s coldest, most wintery places deal with the hardest season, what they can teach us about how to enjoy winter, and what tactics you can apply to your own life.

 While it’s the least chilly place on this list (excluding its colonies in the Faroe Islands and Greenland), winter in Denmark is certainly very dark — the capital, Copenhagen, clocks just seven hours of daylight on the shortest day of the year.